WlodzimierzPaczkowski/HackerRankSolutions/README.rst

 They aren't numerated like on HackerRank, i just put here one that are from around medium difficulty, and where i could write some more code than one line, or at least one easy line

-This project is part of my mastering of programing, while doing those exercises and later timed challenges on hacker rank site i can learn solving problems in practice, most importantly this is road map for me
+This project is part of my study of programing, while doing those exercises and later timed challenges on hacker rank site i can learn solving problems in practice, most importantly this is road map for me

-Based on part where i lack i search documentation, watch or read tutorials and create small "note programs"(Like notes in notebook but by hitting run they execute code) of using certain concepts
+Based on concepts i saw on exercise or just notice it somewhere i will watch or read tutorials and create small "Note Program"(Like notes in notebook but by hitting run they execute code) of using them

-Whole project will be full of comments where i try to explain everything
+Whole project will be full of comments where i try to explain everything to understand it better

 README.rst is best way to navigate in this project